 It is still possible to recover compensation if you are injured in a Boston truck accident and you are partially at fault.
 That’s because Massachusetts has modified comparative fault rules with a 51% bar to recovery.

 In very simple terms, it means that you can recover compensation for your injuries if you share some or even half of the blame for an accident.
 You just can’t share most of the blame.

 Once your liability equals or exceeds 51%, you will be prohibited from securing damages from other parties.

-It is also possible that your lawyer can defend you against attempts to blame you for your injuries.
+It is also possible that your Boston truck accident lawyer can defend you against attempts to blame you for your injuries.
 If necessary, an independent investigation can be arranged to determine the cause of an accident.

 When you report an accident to an insurance company, you may be asked to provide a recorded statement to verify information or speed up the claims process.
 If you are unsure or inaccurate about details, this could be later used against you.
 Providing a recorded statement is not required and people are well-advised to speak with a lawyer before providing any written or recorded statement.

 Because of the size of large trucks, accidents involving them may be fatal.
 People who do survive may be left with serious or permanent injuries.
 Some of the injuries we see from Boston semi-truck accidents include:

 Although no amount of money can undo the pain of a catastrophic injury, or bring back a loved one who’s life was tragically cut short, the money you recover in a personal injury or wrongful death claim is critical for your future.